Deep-frying has quickly become a popular way to prepare a turkey on Thanksgiving. But the end result, while delicious, can be dangerous to achieve.

 When it comes to picking the right bird for your Thanksgiving dinner, Farrell says:

-- Your turkey should be between 10 and 12 pounds, 13 and 14 pounds maximum.
+- Ideally, a frying turkey should weigh between 10 and 12 pounds, or 13 to 14 pounds at maximum.

 - Remove excess fat from around the neck and other openings of the turkey.